Lovely Beer at 'the Gammon'

 The Bruce Arms, towards Easton Royal

 A 20 minute walk through the meadows takes you to this charming Victorian alehouse.
 Known locally as 'The Gammon', this is a great little pub, full of character, and characters, which has changed little over the past century.
-There's no food on offer, but there's always a selection of well-kept real ales, ciders and lagers, along with a good selection of wines, spirits and snacks.
+Under new management, there's food available although we haven't tried it yet!
+There's always a selection of well-kept real ales, ciders and lagers, along with a good selection of wines, spirits and snacks.
 A local with a friendly clientele who will welcome you (and your dog).
 There are usually only a couple of conversations going on here, and you'll probably get involved in one of them!

 The Royal Oak, Wootton Rivers